Purdue Improved Cowpea Storage (PICS) Bags

 Available in the form of an instruction manual

-•PICS bags are used and reused to store cowpea up to 4 consecutive years.
+PICS bags are used and reused to store cowpeas up to 4 consecutive years.
+Interview with representative

-•Once PICS bags are no longer fit to store cowpea, they are used for other purposes.
+- Once PICS bags are no longer fit to store cowpeas, they are used for other purposes.

 Physical activity and reproduction of bruchids in PICS bags ceases due to hypoxia.